Ha Seung-jin: NBA career (2004–2007)

 Ha arrived in Los Angeles, California in 2004 to prepare himself for the 2004 NBA draft.
 Ha was drafted with the 46th overall selection by the Portland Trail Blazers.

 He played briefly with the Portland Reign of the ABA.
 Ha joined the Portland Trail Blazers in the middle of the 2004-05 season.
 Ha played in only 19 games that season, averaging 5.5 minutes per game; however, on April 20 against the Los Angeles Lakers, he scored a career high 13 points to help the Trail Blazers win the game.
 During the 2005-06 season Ha was assigned to the NBA D-League's Fort Worth Flyers on March 28, 2006, where he played for five games but did not make an impact.
 When fellow Blazer centers Theo Ratliff and Joel Przybilla were unable to play due to injury, Ha started four games, averaging 11 minutes playing time.

 On July 31, 2006, Ha was traded to the Milwaukee Bucks in a four-player deal.
 On October 28, 2006 (prior to the start of the 2006-07 season), he was waived by the Bucks.
 He was acquired by the Anaheim Arsenal of the NBA Development League on December 31, 2006, whom he spent time with.

 Jeonju KCC Egis (2008–2019)

 Ha returned to South Korea and joined the 2008 Korean Basketball League draft, signing with Jeonju KCC Egis.
-He won the 2009 and 2011 KBL Championships, winning the play-offs MVP in the latter.
+He won the 2009 and 2011 KBL Championships, winning the play-off MVP award in the latter.
 After the 2018–19 season ended, he became a free agent and chose to retire rather than re-sign or join another team.